-- Can they refer any previous patients you can talk to for an idea of how their surgery and recovery went?
+- Can they refer to any previous patients you can talk to for an idea of how their surgery and recovery went?

-Once you start narrowing things down, you may come up with a short list of multiple clinics that seemingly align with your needs.
+Once you start narrowing things down, you may come up with a shortlist of multiple clinics that seemingly align with your needs.
 This is the time to start reaching out to those doctor’s offices and asking about their pricing and whether they offer financing packages.

 Ultimately, if your choice comes down to a couple of doctors, but one charges a higher cost per graft than the other, there is one way to assess which clinic you should choose, assuming you can afford both.
 Ask yourself this question: If both clinics offered you equal prices, which would you choose?
-If you have a clear-cut favorite, that is your best choice, regardless of cost per graft.
+If you have a clear-cut favourite, that is your best choice, regardless of cost per graft.